andrew/ultimate-awesome/README.md

 - [awesome-42-freelance-42paris](https://github.com/CamilleHbp/awesome-42-freelance-42paris) - Awesome list for the 42paris campus freelances.
 Aggregates the best tips and tools for french freelancers.
 - [awesome-architecture](https://github.com/ccamara/awesome-architecture) - A curated list of awesome Architecture software, libraries, resources and shiny things.
 - [awesome-ast](https://github.com/chadbrewbaker/awesome-ast) - Tools for AST hacking.
-- [awesome-overpass-turbo](https://github.com/cipher387/awesome-overpass-turbo) - Learning materials and tools for using Overpass turbo (web based data mining tool for OpenStreetMap that runs Overpass API query and shows the results on map).
 - [awesome-programmer-source](https://github.com/coderzcr/awesome-programmer-source) - 👏❤专注分享高质量程序员相关资源，包括优质文章、教程、GitHub（Gitee）仓库、公众号等优质资源.
 - [fucking-awesome-actions](https://github.com/Correia-jpv/fucking-awesome-actions) - A curated list of awesome actions to use on GitHub.
 With repository stars⭐ and forks🍴.
 - [awesome-ai-engineering](https://github.com/dave-nachman/awesome-ai-engineering) - A list of resources for AI engineers.